 Less text, larger visuals.
 The layout is being separated by black and white background sections.
 And the video content is now directly embedded into the homepage, so that the user can instantly watch - which involves less click-throughs.

-After discussing the options with Massimiliano, we decided to combine the versions and take out elements of each design.
-The large slideshow (I removed the control options, so the user can only watch and not interact - similar to an exhibition), different project image sizes to break the layout, a sans serif font and different coloured sections.
-It's still work in progress, as more projects (and a workshop) have to be added.
-Also I will redesign the footer, as it's taking up too much space.
-But it's getting closer to finishing.
+After discussing the options with Massimiliano, we decided to combine the versions and pick elements of each design.
+The large slideshow (I removed the control options, so the user can only watch and not interact - similar to an exhibition), all projects in different sized preview images to break the layout and a sans serif font: www.massimilianomaddalena.com

 all rights reserved © 2019